BaiyangZhang/BaiyangZhang.github.io/_posts/2025-11-07-Bare-Minimum-of-Abelian-Decomposition.md

 # 't Hooft-Polyakov Monopole

 Magnetic Monopole solutions in $SU(2)$ Yang-Mills theory with adjoint bosons appears more naturally than that in U(1) theory.
 Whenever the **non-abelian** gauge group is broken to its **Cartan subgroup** (Cartan subalgebra is spanned by a maximal mutual-commuting basis of Lie algebra) by adjoint Higgs bosons, we have magnetic monopoles.
 The **adjoint** Higgs fields have non-zero vacuum expectation values (VEV for short, denoted by $\left\langle \bullet \right\rangle$), breaking the gauge symmetry.
 Those gauge transformations that leave $\left\langle \phi \right\rangle$ invariant are symmetries not broken by the Higgs bosons.

 Loosely speaking there are two kinds of symmetries:

 - the symmetry of the Lagrangian,
 - the symmetry of the vacuum.

 What about gauge symmetry?
 Gauge symmetry is not really a symmetry, rather it is a redundancy, corresponds to the freedom of a change of basis.

-Sometimes, a symmetry is preserved in the Lagrangian but not the vacuum, meaning that the symmetry will change the vacuum, e.g. the double well potential in quantum mechanics, the $x \leftrightarrow -x$ symmetry doesn't change the Lagrangian, but it turn one vacuum to the other, thus it is not a symmetry of the vacuum.
+Sometimes, a symmetry is preserved in the Lagrangian but not the vacuum, meaning that the symmetry will change the vacuum, e.g. the double well potential in quantum mechanics, the $x \leftrightarrow -x$ transformation doesn't change the Lagrangian, but it turns one vacuum to the other, thus it is not a symmetry of the vacuum.
 In this case we say this symmetry is spontaneously broken.
-Of course, since the spontaneously broken symmetry is still a symmetry of the Hamiltonian, it only takes one vacuum (minimal energy) to another.
+Of course, since the spontaneously broken symmetry is still a symmetry of the Hamiltonian, it preserves the energy and only takes one vacuum (minimal energy) to another.
 In more mathematical terms, let $H$ be the broken symmetry and $\phi_ {0}$ be any vacuum configuration, the orbit of $H$ acting on $\phi_ {0}$ is the vacuum manifold, or at least a connected submanifold of vacuum.

 Why should we start with $SU(2)$ monopole? because